 So, we can expect that by 2019 chatbots will reach another level of accuracy and efficiency.
 Here are the trends to watch out for chatbots in 2019:

 Chatbots are the future of impeccable customer service.
 But to make it at par with human customer support it needs to be super interactive and smart.
 Companies deploying chatbots are continually working on optimizing their bots so they could be an equal replacement for a human counterpart.
 It is predicted that in the next few years conversational AI-first” user experience, or CUX, will become mainstream in most organizations.
 CUX is an advanced version of UI which is designed to help and improve the user experience so that they can reach their end goals faster.

 2. The rise of website chatbots:

-By the next year one can expect that several small, as well as medium-sized businesses who have not yet implemented chatbots, will look forward to adopting it.
-The emergence of third-party companies that help the organization to develop and build the industry-specific chatbots at affordable prices has made adoption of bot technology easier.
+By the next year, one can expect that several small, as well as medium-sized businesses who have not yet implemented chatbots, will look forward to adopting it.
+The emergence of third-party companies that help the organization to develop and build the industry-specific chatbots at affordable prices has made the adoption of bot technology easier.
 Chatbots are a great source to enhance the user experience and provides a 24*7 customer support as such all businesses need it.

 3. Stricter guidelines:

 The crux of chatbots is DATA and more data.
 The introduction of GDPR guidelines this year has made the usage of data restricted.
 Even with stricter guidelines, the importance of data will not plummet, and it will only increase.
 The companies will need to find responsible methods of data processing so that they adhere to the new guidelines and develop GDPR-compliant solutions.